About

 My name’s Pat Marty and I develop software tools in the field of acoustics.

-The software tools I work with are used to model how sound waves move through different materials.
-Using this information, I can create images of the internal structures of a particular medium.
+The software tools I develop are used to model how sound waves move through different materials.
+Using this information, I can construct images of the internal structures of a particular medium.

-To give an idea for the types of simulations that I work on at Mondaic, here is an animation I created to visualize how sound waves originating from corrosion pitting propagate in a fluid-filled storage tank:
+To give an idea for the types of simulations that I work on at Mondaic, here is an animation I created that visualizes how sound waves originating from corrosion pitting propagate in a fluid-filled storage tank:

 I created this animation using a combination of: